SteelCompendium/data-md-dse/Bestiary/Bugbear Sneak.md

       target. '
 - name: Dirt [[Devil]]
   type: Action
-  roll: 2d10 + 2
   cost: 3 Malice
   keywords:
   - Area
   distance: 2 burst
   target: All enemies in the burst
-  t1: 2 damage; I1 sneak is concealed from the target (save ends)
-  t2: 3 damage; I2 sneak is concealed from the target (save ends)
-  t3: 4 damage; I3 sneak is concealed from the target (save ends)
   effects:
   - roll: 2d10 + 2
     t1: 2 damage; I1 sneak is concealed from the target (save ends)